kanaria69/Mainecoco/README.md

-## If a child refuses to sleep during nap time, are they guilty of resisting a rest?
+## Why does a Moon-rock taste better than an Earth-rock?
+Because it's a little meteor.